My StudyBass

 What Are Roots and Fifths?

 The root and fifth pattern is one of the most common note patterns used by bass players.
-When a guitarist or keyboardist plays a chord, he or she is playing several notes at the same time — usually 3 or more different notes.
+When a guitarist or keyboardist plays a chord, they are playing several notes at the same time usually 3 or more different notes.
 Two of the notes which form each chord are called a root and a fifth.
 The root and fifth of the chord are the most supportive sounding notes a bassist can play beneath a chord.
 We are just adding one more note to the root note you learned about in the roots lesson.

 Roots and fifths are conveniently the same pattern for almost every chord.
 It doesn't matter if it's a major chord, minor chord, or a power chord.
 You can apply this pattern pretty broadly when creating basslines.
 If you know the root note to play, you can use the fifth, too.
 It almost always works.